Why does Endometriosis Take so Long to be Diagnosed?

 The Reality of The Delay

-Endometriosis is widely recognized as a condition that takes years to diagnose, despite increasing awareness.
-According to the National Library of Medicine, diagnosis times can range from just a few months to over a decade, with many individuals experiencing delays of "5 to 12 years" from the onset of symptoms to a confirmed diagnosis.
+Even with more awareness today, endometriosis still takes a long time to diagnose.
+The National Library of Medicine notes that diagnosis can range from a few months to over a decade, with many people experiencing delays of “5 to 12 years” from when symptoms start to when they finally receive a diagnosis.

 Symptom Normalization